 If you have already gone through the basic details of a consumer proposal, then you understand that a consumer proposal is a great way to take advantage of many of the advantages of bankruptcy without the severe drawbacks such as the loss of assets you must endure during the bankruptcy process.
 As you put together your consumer proposal, however, you will want to design it in such a way that your creditors will accept it.
-In order for a consumer proposal to be accepted, 51% of your creditors must agree to it, so creating an acceptable proposal is absolutely crucial.
+For a consumer proposal to be accepted, 51% of your creditors must agree to it, so creating an acceptable proposal is absolutely crucial.

 Why Do Creditors Accept a Consumer Proposal Anyway?